 Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

-Whether your company has adopted Jira Service Desk as their tool of choice for service desk operations or your company is in the middle of evaluating existing Service Desk tools, understanding the basic concepts of Jira Service Desk will prove useful to understanding and/or recommending the tool for your company.
-By the end of this post, you will be able to confidently understand Jira Service Desk and how it works.
+Whether your company has adopted Jira Service Management as their tool of choice for service desk operations or your company is in the middle of evaluating existing Service Desk tools, understanding the basic concepts of Jira Service Management will prove useful to understanding and/or recommending the tool for your company.
+By the end of this post, you will be able to confidently understand Jira Service Management and how it works.

-Note: All screenshots are based on Jira Service Desk Server version 4.5.1.
+Note: All screenshots are based on Jira Service Management Server version 4.5.1.
 Your organization’s instance may differ based on the version installed.

-Once a Jira Service Desk project has been created in your organization, you will see a variety of new features and terminology to become familiar with.
-Here’s a list of terminology that will increase your understanding of how Jira Service Desk is set up:
+Once a Jira Service Management project has been created in your organization, you will see a variety of new features and terminology to become familiar with.
+Here’s a list of terminology that will increase your understanding of how Jira Service Management is set up:

 Customers and Agents